Skip to main content

 Tell Produck who’s giving feedback so each submission ties back to a real user instead of being anonymous.
 Call identify once you know who they are — typically right after login.

-All three fields are optional — send whatever you have.
 If you need to identify a user before the script finishes loading, queue the call first.
 The widget replays anything queued the moment it boots, so nothing is lost:

 Open the widget from your own UI